 The University may enter into fixed price contracts, including clinical trials.
 Principal investigators (PIs) must make reasonable efforts to price these contracts appropriately.
-Their pricing must ensure that all University costs are covered unless special permission is obtained, and the University may accept higher rates offered by the sponsor.
-Departments are responsible for any over expenditures resulting from inaccurately-costed contracts.
-After verification that all costs were accurately charged to the fixed price contract and all deliverables were accepted by the sponsor, residual balances are retained by the department.
+The pricing of these contracts should ensure that all University costs are covered.
+Contract prices (or rates) that are higher than the related University costs may be accepted.
+Departments are responsible for funding any expenditures that cause a deficit in the sponsored project.
+After Sponsored Financial Reporting (SFR) verifies that all costs were accurately charged to the fixed price contract and all deliverables were accepted by the sponsor, residual balances are retained by the department.

 The PI must obtain the appropriate departmental, collegiate, and administrative reviews and approvals for conducting the research, regardless of any tentative understanding between the PI and the sponsor.
-The PI cannot begin any research until these approvals are obtained, and, for clinical trials, patients cannot be enrolled until the contract is signed.
+The PI cannot begin any research until these approvals are obtained, and, for clinical trials, human participants cannot be enrolled until the contract is executed and Institutional Review Board (IRB) approval has been obtained.

 Exceptions to the policy